burntcookie90/librofm-downloader/README.md

 Enable `RENAME_CHAPTERS` to rename files from `Track - #.mp3` to `### <Book Title> - <Chapter Title>` as provided by libro.fm Additionally, if you enable `WRITE_TITLE_TAG`, each track's ID3 `title` field will be set to `### <Chapter Title>` as provided by libro.fm.

+### M4B Transcode
+Pass `M4B` as the `FORMAT` environment variable to have the service transcode and package the downloaded MP3 files to a single M4B file.

+Use `AUDIO_QUALITY` with an `ffmpeg` valid quality to control the transcode quality.
+Default is `128k`

 ### API Server
 After the initial download of your library, the container will run a API server.
 Bind a host port to `8080` to access the services.